langchain-ai/llmanager/README.md

 # LLManager

 LLManager is a LangGraph workflow for managing approval requests.
-It uses reflection, and dynamic prompt composition to learn and adapt over time to a wide variety of approval requests.
+It uses reflection to improve and learn over time, along with dynamic prompt composition to handle a wide variety of approval requests.

 ![Architecture Diagram](/static/architecture-diagram.png)